mdacosta11/artwork-century-prediction/README.md

+# Predicting the Century of Creation of an Artwork Using Museum Metadata

 ## Project Overview
-This project uses machine learning to predict the century in which an artwork was created using museum metadata from the Art Institute of Chicago API.
+This project uses machine learning to predict the century in which an artwork was created using museum metadata from two public museum collections: the Art Institute of Chicago and The Metropolitan Museum of Art.

 The metadata includes fields such as:
 - title